Rai (title)

 Other variations of Rai are Roy, Ray and Rao.
-These are also used as titles by Bhumihar, Karanas,Khandayat,Kayasthas and Ahirs.
+These are also used as titles by Bhumihar, Karanas, Kayasthas and Ahirs.
 Rai was the title used by the Zamindars (landowners) of Eastern Uttar Pradesh and Bihar during the colonial rule after the Permanent settlement system introduced in Bengal-Bihar and the state of Benaras.

 The descendants of these earlier rulers, chieftains and leaders still use these titles as patronymics, but these titles although having social acceptance and prestige as per local customs, holds no recognition and privilege in the eye of law after the abolition of titles in 1971 from the Indian Constitution.